It’s common to see tarantula terrariums with bright lights in them, but since they are a nocturnal animal is it needed?

 The idea here is indirect light.
 Your tarantula is used to the common changes of time in the outside world.
 Light by itself won’t hurt them.
 But using direct light might.

 The combination of light and added heat will dry up your sensitive spiders’ body.
 If your tarantula is from a place with a lot of heat and light they can withstand the added warmth, but those who habitat colder areas will be affected immediately.
+Did you know your tarantula can feel cold?
+Here are 3 signs that your tarantula is getting too cold.

 Bright lights in the tank itself are most of the time completely unnecessary for your spider.
 There is a large variety of tarantulas and they come from all over the world.
 So the requirements for one spider will be completely different for another.